roookeee/datus/USAGE.md

 `from(Input::someGetter)`: The first step is to supply a data source from which the current mapping step receives its data.
 This data source is naturally related to the input type and most likely a simple getter (`InputType::someGetter` here).

-`map(Logic::someProcessing)`: Mapping the value of the data-source is purely optional and can be chained as much as needed.
+`map(Logic::someProcessing)`: Mapping the value of the datasource is purely optional and can be chained as much as needed.
 `map` in *datus* is similar to `Optional.map` or `Stream.map` and may change the type of the mapping step as needed.